sail-sg/MMCBench/README.md

    pip install -r requirements.txt
    ```

-## Repository Structure 📂

-- `MMCBench/`
-  - `image2text/`: Image-to-Text generation tasks.
-  - `speech2text/`: Speech-to-Text generation tasks.
-  - `text2image/`: Text-to-Image generation tasks.
-  - `text2speech/`: Text-to-Speech generation tasks.

 ## Getting Started 🚦

 To begin using MMCBench, clone this repository and follow the setup instructions in each module.
 Detailed documentation for each step of the benchmarking process is provided.
+All the related corrupted data is available on [Hugging Face](https://huggingface.co/datasets/javyduck/MMCBench).

 ## Contributions 👐